gabydd/dotfiles/README.md

-# hyprland, waybar, mako, kitty and helix dotfiles
+# nixos helix and sway

-copy into your .config directory
+needs to be switched to a flake